MBA alum Julie Bryan joined Allen Trust Company as portfolio manager in July 2014.

 - Presentation materials

 - Research papers

 - Scholarship applications

 Writing assistants are available to meet with students for up to 50 minutes per session.
 The writing assistant will ask questions about your assignment and the kind of help you need.
 Often the assistant will ask you to read your paper aloud.
 Students catch and correct many mistakes on their own using this technique.

 Throughout the session, you will determine where changes in the writing will be made.
 After the live reading, the assistant will help you clearly communicate the paper's objective, expand discussion of under-developed ideas, clarify details and reconsider how your piece is organized.
 The assistant also may help you with grammar or usage by focusing on common errors.
 Each consultation is tailored to your needs.

 The Writing Center contains a reference library of writing handbooks and guides.
 Writing assistants can answer your general writing questions over the telephone or via email; portions of writing drafts may be sent to a writing assistant as an email attachment.

 Marylhurst University has adopted Diana Hacker's A Writer's Reference as the writing handbook of choice for undergraduate classes.
-Copies of this handbook can be found in the bookstore, at the library and also are in use at the Writing Center.
+Copies of this handbook can be found in the virtual bookstore, at the library and also are in use at the Writing Center.
 A student can access the handbook online as well.

 Writing Center FAQ